 Family Ski want you to enjoy the thrill keeping harm to nil.

 A skiing holiday in the winter of the French Alps is a great experience and we know that you will have a fantastic time with us.
 In order to ensure your safety in this magical environment, please take note of, and alert all your party to the following areas of potential risk:

 Pathways in the Alps are in an ever changing state.
 Be prepared to experience the following conditions: Deep snow, ice, black ice, uneven surfaces, wet and slippery surfaces, variations in height, trajectory and surfaces.
 Please always be aware of the possibility of snow falling from rooves of buildings onto people, cars or equipment.
 Remain vigilant of vehicles which have reduced control in winter conditions.
 Also be aware of snow clearing equipment and vehicles which can travel quickly and ‘throw’ snow, sometimes a great distance.

 Our chalets range from the purpose built to renovated older buildings therefore we ask you to appraise yourselves of the property upon arrival and note any potential risks.
 These might include, but not exclusively: steep stairs, low structures such as low roofs or beams and windows fitted with older (non safety) glass.

-All of our chalets have fireplaces which are either ‘open’ or ‘closed’ in both cases the structure of the fireplace or stove as well as the chimney element can get very hot and are therefore dangerous to touch or approach in an uncontrolled manner.
+Some of our chalets have fireplaces which are either ‘open’ or ‘closed’ in both cases the structure of the fireplace or stove as well as the chimney element can get very hot and are therefore dangerous to touch or approach in an uncontrolled manner.